-Kentucky Warblers seldom show up at Monticello Park.
-Since 2005, there have been four springs when none were recorded in the park, and in six other springs, only one or two.
+Spring: Kentucky Warblers seldom show up at Monticello Park.
+In most years, from zero to two are recorded.
 They nest in the dense understory of deciduous forests, usually near water.
 In past years, they have nested at Great Falls in Virginia and along the C&O Canal near Riley's Lock, but no longer.
 They still breed at Little Bennett Park in Montgomery County, Maryland.

 Where to See Them in the Park

 Kentucky Warblers are skulkers who stay in the underbrush.
 They sometimes perch on a low branch and sing.
 Singing Kentucky Warblers can be difficult to locate, because they usually stay still on a branch while turning their head.
 You can watch the bird for a long time if you find one, but if the bird is nestled among the leaves, the search can be an exercise in futility.

 Adult male Kentucky Warblers have a black head and neck with a bright golden line that runs from the base of the bill over the eye, looping around it.
 The back is olive with no wingbars, and the underparts are bright yellow.